On Meta-Prompting: Background

 \subsection{Category Theory}

 Given that category theory utilizes many specific concepts and variable terminology and notation, we begin by reviewing them.
+For a detailed exposition of these concepts, see \citet{MacLane} and \citet{Riehl}.
 We include examples wherever suitable to facilitate an introduction to this subject.